 A Note on References

 Where possible, references are to the Wikipedia9 website.
 Wikipedia is not perfect.
-There is a case for linking to the original articles and papers, but by using Wikipedia references are free and easy for everyone to access, and hopefully will exist for a long time into the future.
+There is a case for linking to the original articles and papers, but using Wikipedia references are free and easy for everyone to access, and hopefully, will exist for a long time into the future.

 On to The Quick Summary